RTMecha/BetterLegacy/snapshots.md

 - Reorganized / reworked a ton of Editor UI.
 - Renamed Dynamic Homing's "Speed" value to "Delay" due to the behavior of this changing.
 - Image objects' selection area now changes to fit the image size.
+- Removed "Editor Zen Mode" setting, since all game modes are accessible in the editor now.

 ### Example Companion
 - Example's commands make him say something now.